Apsaras2005/FAD-Net/README.md

 # FAD-Net: Frequency-domain Amplitude-Phase Decoupling Network for Optical-Elevation Remote Sensing Segmentation

-This repository contains the official implementation of **FAD-Net** (Frequency-domain Amplitude-Phase Decoupling Network).
-FAD-Net is designed for the semantic segmentation of multi-modal remote sensing images (Optical + Elevation).

-It introduces two key components:
-1.  **MM-Mona Module:** Addresses heterogeneous feature misalignment by decoupling amplitude and phase in the frequency domain.
-2.  **APRP Decoder:** A decoder that resolves mutual interference between deep semantics and shallow details using phase-geometric constraints.

 ## 🛠️ Environment Setup

 To run this project, you need a Python environment with PyTorch installed.
 It is recommended to use **Python 3.8+** and **PyTorch 2.10+**.